1 Legal framework

 4.3 What legal duties, if any, do corporate officers and directors have with respect to proactive cyber compliance?
 Under what circumstances might they be considered in breach?

 The Cybersecurity Law does not establish specific legal duties for corporate officers and directors with respect to proactive cyber compliance.
 The Companies Code (Article 64) lays out a general duty of care and loyalty to the company, assessed by objective criteria of reasonability and diligence, from which a generic duty to implement preventive cybersecurity procedures might be implied.
 In any case, potential claims by third parties based on a breach of a generic duty of care will depend on the circumstances reviewed in question 2.2.

 4.4 Are there special rules, regulations or guidance in the proactive cyber compliance area that apply to public (eg, exchange-listed) entities?

-Currently, there are no special rules, regulations or guidance in the proactive cyber compliance area that specifically apply to public entities.
+We are not aware of any special rules, regulations or guidance on proactive cyber compliance specifically applicable to listed companies.

 4.5 Is there scope for companies to share details of actual or potential cybersecurity threats, or other cyber-intelligence information, with industry or other stakeholders?